Attituding/Hypixel-Announcements/usage/setup.md

 ## Removing Announcements
 To remove an announcement type, you can either:
 - Execute the same command you used to set it up, but with **remove** instead of **add**
-- Manually remove the webhook from the selected channel or server
+- Manually remove the webhook from the selected channel or the server